sensu/sensu-go-workshop/lessons/operator/12/README.md

    sensuctl event list
    ```

-   You should see a `check-nginx` event reporting a service status with a message like `http-check OK: HTTP Status 200 for http://sensu-assets:80`.
+   You should see a `service-health` event reporting a service status with a message like `http-check OK: HTTP Status 200 for http://sensu-assets:80`.

 ## How are Sensu Assets distributed?